Skip to content

 Join a Tree Planting Event

 Many organizations host tree-planting events during National Tree Week.
 Find a local event and join in.
-It’s a great way to meet like-minded people and make a difference together.
+This is a great way to meet like-minded people and make a difference together and it’s also possible to learn more about tree care from the experts.
+Don’t forget to bring gloves and a smile!

 Learn About Trees